-15.2 Protests
+13.2 Protests

 Each team shall designate a single individual that shall act on behalf of their team to submit protests.
-Any team desiring to file a protest must do so by submitting an official protest to ASC Headquarters.
+Any team desiring to file a protest must do so by submitting an official protest to Headquarters.
 Protests may be filed for any reason, including disputing a penalty levied against any team, correcting timing errors, or protesting the actions of another team.
-A "filing fee" of 10 minutes (Tour) / 5 laps (Track Event) will be assessed against the team's Official Elapsed Time / Official FSGP Lap Count for the day on which the protest is filed.
+A "filing fee" of 5 laps will be assessed against the team's Official FSGP Lap Count for the day on which the protest is filed.
 The Jury will hear all protests.

-15.2.AOpportunity to Be Heard
+13.2.A Opportunity to Be Heard